Supporting Your Student

 - Students may grant or revoke consent at any time beginning with the first week of class.

 The Registrar's policy does not exclude parents who may be financing a student’s education.
-Regardless of a student’s tax or financial status, the policy does not provide parents an automatic right of access to student information, except where permitted by a FERPA exception/requirment.
+Regardless of a student’s tax or financial status, the policy does not provide parents an automatic right of access to student information, except where permitted by a FERPA exception/requirement.

 Questions about access to information related to student financial records should be directed to SUNY Cortland’s Student Accounts or Financial Aid offices.